How to Broadcast Messages to a device?

 There’s nothing specific to set up in iOS.
 All messages are displayed as notifications while in kiosk mode.
 In Android devices, to display a message as pop up in kiosk mode, you should enable Hexnode Messenger in Android kiosk settings.

-- Go to Policies from Hexnode MDM console.
+- Go to Policies from Hexnode UEM console.

 - Go to the Kiosk Lockdown > Android Kiosk Lockdown > Peripheral Settings > and check View messages sent by admin under Messenger.